SB-AWSDevops/terraform-aws-eks/Detailed_Explanation.md

-Certainly!
-I'll provide you with a comprehensive explanation of the repository located at [https://github.com/SB-AWSDevops/terraform-aws-eks/tree/main](https://github.com/SB-AWSDevops/terraform-aws-eks/tree/main).
  This repository contains Terraform code to provision an Amazon EKS (Elastic Kubernetes Service) cluster on AWS.
-We'll walk through the repository from start to finish, explaining every file and configuration.

 ---